soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "helperText": "Select an avatar to upload from your hard drive" }) %>
 ```
-soa.cm.requiredNumberTextBoxFormRow
+soa.cm.requiredNumberTextBoxFormRow<br/>
-•   `requiredNumberTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
+* `requiredNumberTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
 It is enclosed in a paragraph.
 The field is required to be an email address and must be filled out.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.requiredNumberTextBoxFormRow({
     "name" : "age",